Santer-Wave/MBand_App/README.md

 # MBand

 Educational project.
-Python Django backend for an mobile app that allows search and follow people with purpose to form a musicial group
+Python Django backend for an mobile app that allows search and follow people with purpose to form a musical group

 ### Functionality